-- Coordinating Education Health and Care Needs Assessment applications - Organising Education Health and Care Plan reviews - Liaising with outside agencies such as Bee-U - Answering SEND related queries - Liaising with schools for CYP transitioning to Idsall
+- Organising Education Health and Care Plan reviews - Liaising with outside agencies such as Bee-U - Answering SEND related queries - Liaising with schools for children transitioning to Idsall

-Your CYP's Class Teachers/Head of Year is responsible for:
+Your child's Teachers and Head of Year are responsible for:

-- Checking on the progress of a CYP with SEND and identifying, planning and delivering any additional help they may need (this could be things like targeted work, additional support) and letting the SENDCo know as necessary. - Completing Assess, Plan, Do and Reviews of CYPs' targets. - Ensuring that all staff working with a particular CYP in school are helped to deliver the planned work/programme for the CYP, so they can achieve the best possible progress.
-This may involve the use of additional adults, outside specialist help and specially planned work and resources, in addition to differentiated Quality First Teaching. - Ensuring that the school's SEND Policy is followed in all classrooms and for all the CYPs they teach with SEND. - Implementing recommendations from outside agencies eg. Educational Psychologists
+- Checking on the progress of a children with SEND and identifying, planning and delivering any additional help they may need (this could be things like targeted work, additional support) and letting the SENDCo know as necessary. - Ensuring that all staff working with a particular child in school are helped to deliver the planned work/programme for the children, so they can achieve the best possible progress.
+This may involve the use of additional adults, outside specialist help and specially planned work and resources, in addition to differentiated Quality First Teaching. - Ensuring that the school's SEND Policy is followed in all classrooms and for all the children they teach with SEND. - Implementing recommendations from outside agencies eg. Educational Psychologists

-The Headteacher, Mrs Michelle King is responsible for:
+The Headteacher is: